F25MIST4610-62755-Group7/AthensBarTracker/README.md

 ORDER BY Popularity DESC;
 ```

-To measure the popularity of each bartender, we used the amount of tips earned and then divided it by the square root of drinks served multiplied by the number of hours worked.
+*Written by Elizabeth Mullinax*, To measure the popularity of each bartender, we used the amount of tips earned and then divided it by the square root of drinks served multiplied by the number of hours worked.
 This is because although tips show how likable a bartender is, the number of tips a bartender earns can be inflated by their working longer than other bartenders or serving more drinks overall.
 This shows bar managers which of their best-performing bartenders are.

 ### Where do we experience the most ingredient shrinkage?